jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=iiop-openjdk:read-attribute(name=high-water-mark)`

 ## syntax of the operation to get the `iiop-openjdk` `integrity`
-indicates whether the transport must require integrity protection or not. valid values are none, supported and required. get the `iiop-openjdk` `integrity` attribute.
+indicates whether the transport must require integrity protection or not. valid values are 'none', 'supported' and 'required'. get the `iiop-openjdk` `integrity` attribute.
 `/subsystem=iiop-openjdk:read-attribute(name=integrity)`